HSP 3U INTRO TO SOC, ANTHRO, PSYCH

 2. small group or partner work: critique of Bobo doll and SpongeBob studies

-2. small group or partner work: critique of Bobo doll and SpongeBob studies> submit
+1. small group or partner work: critique of Bobo doll and SpongeBob studies> submit AFTER the break

 Mar 25 Day 62

-1. Brief introduction to Research Ethics.
-Make a copy of Research Ethics Experiments worksheet.
+1. Brief introduction to Research Ethics and Ethics cards activity

 3. Video overview of famous experiments

-Homework: Read and answer questions to start next lesson: Social Psych - Topics
+4. Read and answer questions to start next lesson: Social Psych - Topics - Socrative Assessment

 Mar 27 Day 63